Barre/ZeroFS/README.md

 ### Encryption

 Encryption is always enabled in ZeroFS.
-All file data is encrypted using ChaCha20-Poly1305 authenticated encryption with zstd compression.
+All file data is encrypted using ChaCha20-Poly1305 authenticated encryption with lz4 compression.
 A password is required to start the filesystem:

 ```bash
 # Start ZeroFS with encryption password